leophagus/Machine-Learning-Gender-from-Name/README.md

 gender of the baby.
 Names are strings of characters.
 First step is to find a suitable representation of the names.
 ASCII is a good option, but the part of ASCII used by regular names is very small (i.e. 26 out of 256).
 I felt that maybe this might hurt training.
-ASCII rebaed to the first alphabet 'A', seemed like a good idea.
+ASCII rebased to the first alphabet 'A', seemed like a good idea.
 A simple python script (prep.py) converts the string to ASCII and subtracts 'A' to rebase.
 The names are thus converted to arrays of numbers, each number from 0 to 26.
 Each name is limited to 10 chars with zero-padding at the end.